-Providing an additional 295 General Residential lots and 5 large lots will ensure there is sufficient feasible housing capacity to meet the needs of the next immediate period (3-5 years).
-Provision for medium density housing at locations with a good urban design rationale, "density around amenity", near reserves and on the Rural/lifestyle property boundaries enables a wide range of housing types, sizes, and densities to be available to satisfy social and affordability needs and respond to demographic change.
+Providing an additional 155 LZ Residential lots will contribute to ensuring that there is sufficient feasible housing capacity to meet the needs of the next immediate period (3-5 years).
+Provision for medium density housing in the development enables a wide range of housing types, sizes, and densities to be available to satisfy social and affordability needs and respond to demographic change.